Psalm 83 – A Prayer for Help When War Threatens

 That the name of Israel may be remembered no more.”

 a.
 Do not keep silent, O God: Asaph sang this prayer in a time of national crisis.
-Enemies had come against Israel, set on their national destruction.
+Enemies had come against Israel who were set on their national destruction.
 If God were to keep silent or hold His peace or be still on behalf of Israel, they would be destroyed.

 b.
 Your enemies make a tumult: Asaph asked God to behold this crisis and to regard the enemies of Israel as His own enemies, as those who hated Him.
 Asaph was confident that if God did this, He would act on behalf of Israel.